nitindeshpande/polarfire-soc-documentation/index.md

 If you want to view the the PolarFire SoC reference design and modify it, please click [here]().

 ## Further reading
-For detailed documentation of each component of the PolarFire SoC system is provided [here](https://github.com/polarfire-soc/polarfire-soc-documentation)
+For detailed documentation on all aspects of the PolarFire SoC FPGA systems can be found [here](https://github.com/polarfire-soc/polarfire-soc-documentation)